pragathigajjala/Resume/resume.md

 #### Project   : Production of Power Supply Modules and Digital Notch Indicators
 #### Role	   	: Senior Technical Officer

-**Description:**
-Responsible for planning, coordination and control of manufacturing Power Supply Modules for ship borne applications and Digital Notch Indicators for Locomotives.

 **Responsibilities:**

 -	Circuit Design, Component Selection and Procurement, Generate Schematics and Review the PCB layout.